javiermolina1234/rhotendon/README.md

 formHelper.updateModel(product, $("#product-edit-form"), ["name","brand"]);
 // take the name and brand values from the form and update the model with them
 ```

+## Why the name

+A tendon is "... tissue that links bone with muscle".
+RhoTendon links Backbone.js with the Rhom database engine.